 RFID replaces old barcode scanners, where the barcode has to be precisely aligned with the scanner to identify it.
 Instead, RFID scanners can simply be pointed in the general direction of the package in order to identify it.

 How does this help with inventory management?
 For one thing, since scanners don’t have to be precisely aligned, automated machines can be used to scan packages as they come in, identifying and counting how many of each type of good is received.
 In addition, these scanners can detect goods as they leave the warehouse during order fulfillment, ensuring that your inventory count is always accurate.

 The use of artificial intelligence (AI) is exploding in every industry, not just in warehousing.
 The main reason?
-It reduces errors and costs while increasing productivity.
-In warehousing specifically, AI has a plethora of uses during every stage of the process.
+AI helps boost productivity while minimizing errors.

 Capabilities such as these are helping warehouse operations drastically reduce their operating costs.
 One of the biggest costs it’s reducing is the number of human workers.
 According to Cerasis, 30% of UK jobs will become automated by 2030, due in large part to the use of AI.

 You’ve probably heard of the internet of things, or IoT, by now.
 If you want your smart warehouse to work correctly, you’re going to be relying on IoT.
 If you need a refresher, IoT involves several Internet-enabled devices communicating with each other and sharing data.
 In smart warehouse systems, this means that robots can communicate with all of the tech it needs to, including a warehouse management system (WMS).

 An example of IoT at work in a smart warehouse management system starts from a warehouse receiving a product.
 As the shipment is received, an RFID scanner scans the tags, telling a WMS which and how many goods were received.
 The WMS then communicates with robots, informing them of where those goods should be stored on the warehouse floor.